-The absolute best source of understanding and inspiration is to actually be in the stores, talking to the end users.
-Of course our friends and families were amazing sources of feedback and encouragement, but I will tell you, you get the unblemished reality when you spend a day on the floor at Neiman Marcus, or in a neighborhood store for Space NK in the north of England.
-The challenges of the sales environment, the competitive landscape, the dynamics of the fabulous women and men that work in beauty and of course the wonderful, honest and interested customers that are looking for solutions and for the truth.
+The absolute best source of understanding and inspiration is to actually be in the stores, talking to the end-users.
+Of course, our friends and families were amazing sources of feedback and encouragement, but I will tell you, you get the unblemished reality when you spend a day on the floor at Neiman Marcus, or in a neighborhood store for Space NK in the north of England.
+The challenges of the sales environment, the competitive landscape, the dynamics of the fabulous women and men that work in beauty, and of course the wonderful, honest, and interested customers that are looking for solutions and for the truth.

 It has been amazingly enlightening and gratifying to talk to these women and share our story, and even better, see them on another round when they have experienced the results.
-My sister and visited more than 50 stores that first year.
+My sister and visited more than 50 stores that the first year.
 She would take a few days off the practice, throughout the year, and hit the road with me.
 It was grueling and energizing.
 We continue to visit stores, albeit on a more manageable schedule, and just returned from nine days in England where we launched at Space NK there – our first International distribution!

 Another great source of staying in the loop, given our Chicago and Louisville locations, is the beauty industry and press.
-I love reading articles on Huffington Post and stories of successful entrepreneurs.
+I love reading articles on the Huffington Post and stories of successful entrepreneurs.
 In the beauty space, WWD (Women’s Wear Daily) and CEW (Cosmetic Executive Women) are good sources of information and inspiration.
-I’ve begun to invest in the WWD Summits where beauty leaders come together in extremely well run forums to share, not boast.
+I’ve begun to invest in the WWD Summits where beauty leaders come together in extremely well-run forums to share, not boast.
 I’ve met some amazing indie brand founders/creators as well as met retailers and suppliers through these meetings.
 The CEW also is very supportive of independent brands and holds forums and an annual Beauty Award that showcases innovation with the goal of inspiration.

 I tend to follow the bloggers and social media personalities that share and follow us.
 Here are some great ones that we have worked with:

 I was lucky to meet Jenny Patinkin, another fabulous woman/founder with her Lazy Perfection brushes and beauty expertise; we met through our mutual customer, Space NK and it turns out we are neighbors and have kids in the same school.
 We share ideas and challenges and it is wonderful to have another Chicago-area “next act” friend.
-She introduced us to an innovative site that shares fashion, beauty and accessories in a video tutorial format – hosted by industry experts.
+She introduced us to an innovative site that shares fashion, beauty, and accessories in a video tutorial format – hosted by industry experts.
 We’ve worked together on a number of videos: Joyus VENeffect & Jenny Patinkin

-We love sharing our message and our skin care line with other women – and often do master classes on hormonal vitality as well as simple wine and phytoestrogen inspired evenings of sharing the “inside scoop.”
+We love sharing our message and our skincare line with other women – and often do master classes on hormonal vitality as well as simple wine and phytoestrogen-inspired evenings of sharing the “inside scoop.”
 We welcome suggestions, feedback and ideas on how to share the discovery.

 What did you learn about yourself through this process?

 When you leave a job with many resources, in terms of people and budgets, you learn who your friends truly are.
 When I ran a business that made over 100 million bottles of shampoo a year, I had no problem getting suppliers or agencies on the phone.
-With a start up, I had to actually sell our story and potential, instead of the suppliers selling us.
-I learned that all of those years of not just running businesses, but being kind and respectful in the process, were extremely valuable when I needed resources to help me with a start up that could be described as “artisanal” product development.
+With a start-up, I had to actually sell our story and potential, instead of the suppliers selling us.
+I learned that all of those years of not just running businesses, but being kind and respectful in the process, were extremely valuable when I needed resources to help me with a start-up that could be described as “artisanal” product development.

 One of the most refreshing things I have learned about the indie prestige beauty category is that it is valued and encouraged by retailers, and even larger competitors, as we bring innovation and creativity to the category.
 The founders of other products within our category form a fabulous community and are often generous with their advice and contacts.
 This did not happen in the lips-zipped-up world of mass-market packaged goods.
-I have tremendous respect for these other founders; we have met many along the way in store events at Neiman Marcus and at industry forums.
+I have tremendous respect for these other founders; we have met many along the way in-store events at Neiman Marcus and at industry forums.
 I hope that I can pay that forward to others down the road.

 What advice do you have for women seeking reinvention in midlife?

 My advice would be to be sure that those closest to you are on board with your decision and continually include them in the challenges and solutions as you change course.
-Friends and family members will be a great sounding board and all will benefit from sharing the struggles and the successes.
+Friends and family members will be great sounding board and all will benefit from sharing the struggles and the successes.